 What is seroconversion and what are the symptoms?

-HIV seroconversion is the time in which a person develops antibodies for HIV but does not yet test positive on an HIV antibody test.
-The word just means that your ‘serostatus’ is converting from being HIV antibody negative to HIV antibody positive.
+At this point an HIV antibody test will still be negative.
+The word just means that your sero status is converting from being HIV antibody negative to HIV antibody positive.

 Seroconversion involves several symptoms that all start at the same time.
 Only having one or two of these symptoms is unlikely to be HIV.